 AFTER ALL, IT’S NO ACCIDENT THAT’S SHAKESPEARE’S 4TH ACTS ARE ALWAYS THE SHORTEST, LEAST INTERESTING, AND LEAST COMPELLING PART OF EVERY SINGLE ONE OF HIS PLAYS.
 NAME A MEMORABLE MOMENT FROM ANY OF THEM!
 HULK’S SURE THERE’S SOMETHING, BUT HULK CAN TELL YOU THE MAJOR EVENT OF EVERY ACT 3 IN EVERY SINGLE ONE OF HIS PLAYS.
 HE KEPT THIS 4TH ACT STUFF SHORT FOR A REASON.

 If you let your fingers do the walking through your complete works, or do a little googling, you'll quickly see how wrong this is.
 Remember Henry V?
 The play that’s obsessed with its own five act dramatic structure?
 The entire war with France Battle of Agincourt, including the St. Crispin's Day Speech takes place in Act 4.
 King Lear’s fourth act has the reunion of Edgar and Gloucester, not exactly a minor plot event.
-The Gertrude’s Bedchamber scene of Hamlet—the one where Polonius dies, the scene most would argue is the climax of the play—is in Act 4.
-Also in that act, one of Hamlet’s major soliloquies, and Ophelia’s madness and death.
+Act 4 contains one of Hamlet’s major soliloquies, and Ophelia’s madness and death.
 MacDuff’s family is slaughtered in Act 4 of MacBeth.
 Malvolio’s imprisonment and the marriage of Olivia and Sebastian happens in Act 4 of Twelfth Night.
 The aborted wedding of Hero and Claudio and Beatrice and Benedick’s declaration of love for each other happens in Much Ado’s fourth act.
 The trial scene in Merchant of Venice, you know, the one with “the quality of mercy is not strained”?
 That happens in act four.
 The fourth act of the Winter’s Tale contains a scene that is longer than most single acts of most of Shakespeare’s other plays.